psb/bucklescript.github.io/docs/function.md

 ## Curry & Uncurry

 Curry is a delicious Indian dish.
-More importantly, in the context of BuckleScript (and functional programming in general), currying means that function taking multiple arguments can be applied a few arguments at time, until all the arguments are applied.
+More importantly, in the context of BuckleScript (and functional programming in general), currying means that a function taking multiple arguments can be applied a few arguments at time, until all the arguments are applied.

 ```ocaml
 let add x y z = x + y + z